-The family of the critically injured or fallen member will very likely request that they be as close as possible to their loved one.
+As previously noted, the family of the critically injured or fallen member will very likely request that they be as close as possible to their loved one.
 The family should not be left alone and should be supported in any reasonable manner.
 If requested, assistance with safe and reasonable transportation to a local hospital should be made available.